Kin (KIN) Price Reaches $0.0000 on Top Exchanges

 Buying and Selling Kin

-It is usually not currently possible to buy alternative cryptocurrencies such as Kin directly using U.S. dollars.
-Investors seeking to trade Kin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Kin using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Kin directly using US dollars.
+Investors seeking to trade Kin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Kin using one of the exchanges listed above.

 Receive News & Updates for Kin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Kin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.